-(IV A 1 (b) (ii) Amenities)The NCHFA in order to provide projects located in an inner city neighborhood a fair chance of being funded should increase the distance to grocery and drug stores or eliminate the distance scoring for inner City projects such as a renovation of an existing public housing development or adaptive reuse of an historic building or new construction part of a community revitalization plan.
+(IV A 1 (b) (ii) Amenities) The NCHFA in order to provide projects located in an inner city neighborhood a fair chance of being funded should increase the distance to grocery and drug stores or eliminate the distance scoring for inner City projects such as a renovation of an existing public housing development or adaptive reuse of an historic building or new construction part of a community revitalization plan.
 The 2012 QAP favored projects in suburban areas of cities by giving the most site points to projects that were 1/2 mile from a grocery store and drug store.
 The draft of the 2013 QAP contains the same site scoring.
-This language will make it impossible for historic schools often located in established neighborhoods, historic buildings near downtowns, historic mills in older neighborhoods, older public housing communities and land in redevelopment areas of a City that may be suitable for multifamily housing to receive a high enough score to be funded.
+This language will makes it impossible for historic schools often located in established neighborhoods, historic buildings near downtowns, historic mills in older neighborhoods, older public housing to receive a high enough score to be funded.
 HUD is promoting the Rental Assistance Demonstration (RAD) Program and Choice Neighborhoods which both encourage Housing Authorities to seek LIHTC as a source to renovate existing public housing or build new public housing.
 Unless the distance requirement is changed for renovation or adaptive reuse projects located in established neighborhoods will not be funded.